 That’s why I cannot fathom any good explanation for my abuser bestowing his victim’s name upon his child.
 And I am pretty open-minded to multiple perspectives.
 No angle justifies this choice.
 No perspective makes sense.

 My abuser either lacks empathy and fails to understand the seriousness of his crimes (plural), or he purposefully did this as another calculated move to control me and secure my silence.
+More likely, the latter.
 Either way, the bold act of victimizing his own child by playing him as a pawn without regard for how that might one day harm that child shows this guy is a threat to me and my children (for the sole reason that they belong to me).
 Holding those who abuse others accountable for their actions is the only way to end the abuse, ensure safety for the abused and others, deter more abuse, and (this is important) help the abuser.

 Back in Control: Reclaiming My Voice & My Peace